-Choosing the best web hosting company typically involves weighing up many factors, such as price, features, support, reputation and more.
-The environmental impact of a web host probably won't rank high on most people's priority lists, if they think about it at all – but that could be a mistake.
+The environmental impact of a web hosting service probably won't rank high on most people's priority lists, if they think about it at all – but that could be a mistake.
+Choosing the best hosting provider usually involves weighing up factors such as price, features, reputation, support and more.

 The truth is that web hosting is very energy-intensive.
 Data centers may have tens of thousands of high-powered computers, most of these with permanently high CPU and drive usage, generating so much heat that the provider will usually need a massive cooling system to keep temperatures manageable.